|(Holland State Park, Michigan)|

 But note this.
 If “marriage” is what Corvino seems to think it is, then of course there is no problem with same-sex marriage.
 And the issue is not “marriage equality,” since by definition any persons (two or more, which Corvino admits) can make and live out this kind of commitment.
 Anyone meeting this definitional criterion has a “right” to be married.
 Of course!

 But if “marriage” is legally defined as between a man and a woman, then of course the “right” to be married is reserved for opposite sex partners who make the stated commitment.
-It would then read this way: “Marriage is the institution in which a man and a woman live out the commitment…” If “marriage” is defined this way, by law, then same-sex partners have no more right to be married than a 10-year-old has a legal right to vote.
+It would then read this way: “Marriage is the institution in which a man and a woman live out the commitment…” If “marriage” is defined this way, then same-sex partners have no more legal right to be married than a 10-year-old has a legal right to vote.
 The 10-year-old should not complain that voting is being "denied" to them, since legally they have no right to vote.
-Or, I have the legal right to leave my computer, get in my car, and drive.
-Should anyone tell me I cannot do this, it would be they who are violating the law.

 Here's an imaginary dialogue: